FunnyDragonK/hello-world/README.md

 # hello-world
-A place where I store ideas and resources
+A place where I store ideas and resources.
+I may store some note about things I'm working on in this repository, emm... hope so.